 Geofencing is a feature offered in some GPS fleet tracking solutions that can provide insight into daily operations.
-Businesses use the technology to track and receive alerts when vehicles enter or exit specified areas.
+Businesses use the technology to track and receive notifications when vehicles enter or exit specified areas.
 Why?
 Geofencing data can be critical to improving operations and productivity.
 More specifically, the information helps fleets:

 - Understand how much time vehicles spend on highways, which can aid fleet fuel management and maintenance scheduling.